Nippon Club (Manhattan): History

 On May 10, 1910, a prominent visiting Japanese statesmen Prince Tokugawa Iesato (aka Prince Iyesato Tokugawa) was honored with a farewell banquet at the Nippon Club – A dozen of his countrymen gave him a dinner party at the Nippon Club, prior to him sailing on the following morning back to Japan.
 The 1910 newspaper illustration to the right gives further details of his goodwill visit.
 The prince declared that he had enjoyed his visit immensely.
 His American friends were mighty kind to him, he said, and he added that the stay was pleasure only; no business significance at all.
 Prince Tokagawa took a ride through Central park this morning, had lunch with Melville E. Stone and others at the Lawyer's Club, and then went to the New York Hippodrome in the afternoon.
 Notes: Melville Elijah Stone (August 22, 1848 – February 15, 1929) was an American newspaper publisher, the founder of the Chicago Daily News, and was the general manager of the reorganized Associated Press.
 The New York Hippodrome was a theater in New York City from 1905 to 1939, located on Sixth Avenue between West 43rd and West 44th Streets in the Theater District of Midtown Manhattan.
 It was called the world's largest theatre by its builders and had a seating capacity of 5,300.

 In 1912, the club relocated to a purpose-built new building which had been designed for the organization by architect John Vredenburgh Van Pelt.
 The Nippon Club remained at 161 West 93rd Street until December, 1941.

 After the Japanese attack on Pearl Harbor, the building was seized by the U.S. federal government.
-In 1944, the Federal Office of the Alien Property Custodian sold the building to another; the Manhattan chapter of the Elks for $75,000.
+In 1944, the Federal Office of the Alien Property Custodian sold the building to the Manhattan chapter of the Elks for $75,000.
 In 1956, the Nippon Club relocated to One Riverside Drive at 72nd Street near Riverside Park.
 When Emperor Showa visited the city in 1975, the Nippon Club joined with the Japanese Chamber of Commerce of New York and the Japanese American Association of New York in hosting a reception for the Imperial visitors at the Waldorf-Astoria Hotel.

 The organization moved into its current home in 1991.
 The 21-story Nippon Club Tower, which was erected by the club at 145 West 57th Street, between Seventh and Sixth Avenues in Midtown Manhattan, between the One57 condominium to the west and the Calvary Baptist Church to the east.
 The club facilities encompasses a restaurant and tea room, banquet facilities, a ballroom, classrooms, and an exhibition gallery; however, unlike many similar clubs in Manhattan, overnight hotel accommodations were not included.
 The modern structure, designed by Norboru Uenishi, is faced with glass and granite.
 The facade is meant to be an abstract rendering of the Manhattan street grid (including the anomalies, such as Broadway).